Wraith301/git-facts/README.md

     pip install argparse

 <h3>Instructions to run</h3>
-<p>Navigate to the directory with the script.
-Use the following command in a command line</p>
+<p>In a command line, navigate to the directory containing the script.
+Use the following command to run the script.</p>

     python git-facts.py --path "<local_git_repository_absolute_path>"